 A helper script for Cloudflare

-Here’s the shell script I used to configure my Nginx server that only allow Cloudflare IPs to access and get user’s real IPs from Cloudflare proxy:
+Here’s a shell script I used to configure my Nginx server that get user’s real IPs from Cloudflare proxies:

 #!/bin/bash